giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 +++
-title = "Prepare an AWS account to run Giant Swarm tenant clusters" description = "This guide will walk you through all necessary steps to set up an Amazon AWS account with appropriate IAM roles for operating Giant Swarm tenant clusters." date = "2019-10-25" type = "page" weight = 100 tags = ["tutorial"]
+title = "Prepare an AWS account to run Giant Swarm tenant clusters" description = "This guide will walk you through all necessary steps to set up an Amazon AWS account with appropriate IAM roles for operating Giant Swarm clusters." date = "2019-10-25" type = "page" weight = 100 tags = ["tutorial"]
 +++

-# Prepare an AWS account to run Giant Swarm tenant clusters
+# Prepare an AWS account to run Giant Swarm clusters

 As detailed in the [Architecture](/basics/aws-architecture/) docs, the tenant clusters (the clusters running your Kubernetes workloads) in a Giant Swarm installation are running in an AWS account separate from the control plane.
 This gives great flexibility depending on the requirements and the usage scenario.
-For example, it allows the control plane to be running in an AWS account owned by Giant Swarm, while tenant clusters operate in different AWS accounts each, depending on a customer's department using them.
+For example, it allows the control plane to be running in an AWS account dedicated to it, whilst tenant clusters operate in separate AWS accounts, depending on a customer's department using them.

 ## Overview